 Once we finished these videos, we had our second obstacle: to take what we learned and answer a series of questions about what the tools were capable of and how to access each feature.

 With PowerMill, you have a huge selection of toolpaths as well as a vast amount of toolpath control (including toolpath editing).
 You even have the ability to setup programming with customizable templates and macros.
 It helps reduce redundant tasks.
 These are just some of the differentiators for PowerMill.

 Next, FeatureCAM gives you the power to automate.
 With the click of a button, you can create dozens of different toolpaths that automatically select the correct tool, feeds & speeds, and step-downs to machine your part; all processed within seconds.
 Cutting down the time it takes a programmer to create toolpaths from 20-30 minutes to a matter of seconds.
 Not to mention avoiding the human errors that can occur while creating toolpaths for each procedure.

 Phase Two- The Demo of PowerMill & FeatureCAM

 After answering the technical questions correctly for PowerMill, FeatureCAM Milling, & FeatureCAM Turning, were we able to move onto our final objective; the demo.

-For the PowerMill & FeatureCAM demo, Alex and I each got to choose a tool to demo; I chose FeatureCAM, and Alex chose PowerMill (Adam Hobbs is one of the sales representatives for KETIV who also played a large part in our demo and has achieved the Advanced Manufacturing sales certification).
-Autodesk setup a scenario for us; a mock customer who was shopping for a 3- to 5-axis CAM software that could support their CNC machines.
+For the PowerMill & FeatureCAM demo, Alex and I each got to choose a tool to demo.
+I chose FeatureCAM, and Alex chose PowerMill.
+Adam Hobbs is one of the sales representatives for KETIV.
+He also played a large part in our demo.
+What’s more, he has achieved the Advanced Manufacturing sales certification.
+Autodesk setup a scenario for us.
+It is where a mock customer was shopping for a 3- to 5-axis CAM software that could support their CNC machines.
 On top of that, they were looking for a tool that delivered the below: